Yashovermalik/Hingbot/README.md

-# Kenshi
+# Hingbot

 ## About this Project
-Kenshi is a multipurpose chatbot made using Python3 and Flask, who can chat with you and help in performing daily tasks.
+Hingbot is a multipurpose chatbot made using Python3 and Flask, who can chat with you and help in performing daily tasks.
 It makes use of NLP and Deep-Learning to analyse the user's message, classify it into the a broader category and then reply with a suitable message or the required information.

 ## Project UI